 Very few vehicles get priority generally it is just buses, emergency services and some other regular ones that are usually related to difficult medical conditions.

 We also allow hearses and wedding cars if requested in advance and there is the possibility of missing the ferry otherwise.

-Motorcycles and bicycles are given a concession whereby they do not have to queue with other traffic, although they are not classed as priority vehicles such as buses and ambulances.
+For safe and efficient loading, motorcycles and bicycles are given a concession whereby they do not queue with other traffic, but queue in the priority vehicle lane, although they are not classed as priority vehicles such as buses and ambulances.

 We have to obey the Queen's Harbour Master, the official responsible for the safety of shipping using the Port of Plymouth, and we are often instructed to stop and wait for other shipping to pass over the ferry chain tracks.

 This is particularly common for Navy vessels of UK or other countries that are using the dockyard (they also have big guns so we don’t argue with them!).
 These normally only cause minor delays but sometimes multiple movements in a short space of time or a very slow vessel can throw the timetable out for a fair while afterwards.